input-output-hk/cardano-shell/docs/Document.md

 ![blockchain](https://user-images.githubusercontent.com/15665039/55375281-8a6d4780-5546-11e9-9240-21d9ca8cbc46.jpg)

 Layers are defined in such a way that it can be **stubbed**.
-This will enable the developer to implement test each of the features with ease.
+This will allow the developer to write test cases on each features with ease.